awsmine/RDS_projects/README.md

 8. Connecting to RDS MySQL DB instance without a password, using IAM authentication - 1 https://dev.to/aws-builders/connecting-to-rds-mysql-db-instance-without-a-password-using-iam-authentication-1-2b80

 9. Connecting to RDS MySQL DB instance without a password, using IAM authentication - 2 https://dev.to/awsmine/connecting-to-rds-mysql-db-instance-without-a-password-using-iam-authentication-2-28f0

+10. How to launch an RDS Cluster with Multi AZ Read Replica using Terraform ---> https://dev.to/aws-builders/how-to-launch-an-rds-cluster-with-multi-az-read-replica-using-terraform-2ca1